microsoft/Windows-IoT-Samples/HelloBlinkyBackground/README.md

   - cpp
   - vb
 products:
-  - windows
-  - windows-iot
+  - Windows 10
-  - windows-10-iot-Enterprise
+  - Windows IoT
+  - Windows 10 IoT Enterprise
 description: A sample that shows how to make an LED attached to a GPIO pin blink on and off from a background service for Windows 10 IoT Enterprise.
 ---

 # "Hello, blinky!" background service

-We'll create a simple Blinky app and connect a LED to your Windows IoT Enterprise device (UpBoard).
-Be aware that the GPIO APIs are only available on Windows IoT Enterprise, so this sample cannot run on your desktop.
+We'll create a simple Blinky app and connect a LED to your Windows IoT Enterprise device (UP Board).

+Be aware that the GPIO APIs are only available on the board, so this sample cannot run on your desktop.

 ## Load the project in Visual Studio
 ___

 You can find the source code for this sample by downloading a zip of all of our samples and navigating to the `samples\HelloBlinkyBackground`.
 The sample code is available in either C++ or C#, however the documentation here only details the C# variant.
 Make a copy of the folder on your disk and open the project from Visual Studio 2019.

 Make sure you connect the LED to your board.
-Go back to the basic 'Blinky'if you need guidance.
+Go back to the basic 'Blinky' if you need guidance.

 Note that the app will not run successfully if it cannot find any available GPIO ports.

-Once the project is open and builds, the next step is to [deploy] the application to your device.
+Once the project is open and builds, the next step is to deploy the application to your device.

-When everything is set up, you should be able to press F5 from Visual Studio.
+When everything is set up, you should be able to press *F5* from Visual Studio.
 The Blinky app will deploy and start on the Windows IoT device.

 ## Let's look at the code
 ___